-Otto Group among Top 5 global, e-commerce players
+Otto Group among top five global, e-commerce players

 E-commerce remains the retail-business driver at the Otto Group.
 Compared to the 2015/16 financial year, online revenues rose by around 10 per cent from EUR 6.34 billion to almost EUR 7 billion, according to initial forecasts.
-In Germany, preliminary results indicate that revenues also rose by almost 10 per cent from EUR 4.47 billion in the previous financial year to reach almost EUR 5 billion this year.
-The figures confirm the Otto Group’s position among the world’s Top 5 largest e-commerce players, and as no. 2 in Germany after Amazon.
+In Germany, preliminary results indicate that revenues have risen by almost 10 per cent from EUR 4.47 billion in the previous financial year to reach almost EUR 5 billion this year.
+The figures confirm the Otto Group’s position among the world’s top five largest e-commerce players, and as number two in Germany after Amazon.